-Should an investor from a third county aim to circumvent this rule through use of an undertaking with seat in the EEA or Switzerland, the Ministry may, in certain circumstances, conduct a review to ensure the above provision is enforced.
+Should an investor from a third county aim to circumvent this rule through use of an undertaking with a seat in the EEA or Switzerland, the Ministry may, in certain circumstances, conduct a review to ensure the above provision is enforced.

 ii Capital, labour and content restrictions

-Austrian employers of workers posted from third countries – and by extension employers with seat in EEA member countries or Switzerland – must apply to the Public Employment Service for either a 'posting permit' for workers posted up to four months, or an 'employment permit' for periods lasting over four months.
+Austrian employers of workers posted from third countries – and by extension employers with a seat in EEA member countries or Switzerland – must apply to the Public Employment Service for either a 'posting permit' for workers posted up to four months or an 'employment permit' for periods lasting over four months.

 The Federal Bureau of Anti-Corruption (FBAC) is responsible for security and police matters regarding corruption for the entire federal state.
-The FBAC has been given its powers under the Law of the Federal Bureau of Anti-Corruption.27
+The FBAC has been given its powers under the Law of the Federal Bureau of Anti-Corruption.26

 There are currently no significant anti-corruption issues in the Austrian upstream energy sector.

-In the winter months from December 2017 to March 2019, OMV performed a significant survey on an area covering 1,500km² in the Weinviertel, in Lower Austria, to a depth of between 4,000 and 6,000m, generating data in the amount of 700 terabytes.
+In the winter months from December 2017 to March 2019, OMV performed a significant survey on an area covering 1,500km² in the Weinviertel, in Lower Austria, to a depth of between 4,000 metres and 6,000 metres, generating data in the amount of 700 terabytes.
 According to the company, it was the biggest three-dimensional seismic survey of its kind performed in Europe.
 In doing so, OMV has increased its investment in the region by €30 million to approximately €90 million.
 On the basis of the collected data and its ongoing comprehensive analysis, a three-dimensional image is currently being created, which will enable OMV to further investigate potential gas reserves in the region.
 These oil and gas fields are expected to produce for at least another 15 to 20 years, and are expected to ensure OMV's national production rates at its 2015 rate of 32,000 barrels per day.

-One of OMV's most recent ventures is known as 'Altlichtenwarth Tief 1', a 16-week-long exploration well in the Weinviertel to a depth of approximately 4,000km.
+One of OMV's most recent ventures is known as 'Altlichtenwarth Tief 1', a 16-week-long exploration well in the Weinviertel to a depth of approximately 4,000 metres.
 Through this exploration, OMV had hoped to discover oil and gas reserves amounting to millions of barrels.
 The venture was finalised in March 2020 but, at time of writing, the final results do not appear to have confirmed the occurrence of commercial amounts of hydrocarbons.
 The capitalised cost of the well was €27 million as of 31 December 2019.

 1 Andreas Gunst and Oskar Winkler are partners and Kenneth Wallace-Mueller and Christoph Schimmer are lawyers at DLA Piper Weiss-Tessbach GmbH.